almatrass/vgo-trade-site/README.md

 vgo-trade-site is a simple trading site for VGO, build to show off the WAX Expresstrade API.

+You can view an example of the site here: https://trade.gain.gg

 ### Setup
 #### Video tutorial
 You can find a video tutorial here: (insert video URL here)